sophgo/sophon-demo/sample/YOLOv5/python/README_EN.md

 After the test, the predicted results will be drawn in `results/test_car_person_1080P.avi`, and information such as predicted results and inference time will be printed at the same time.
 `yolov5_bmcv.py` do not save results as video, it will save results as images in `results/images` instead.

+The RISC-V platform currently does not support video testing with OpenCV, but you can choose `yolov5_bmcv.py` instead.

 ### 3. Flowchart

 The processes in `yolov5_bmcv.py` and `yolov5_opencv.py` follow the following flowchart: